 Online education has been turning into a fashionable trend during recent years and, nudged by the pandemic, it apparently has very good prospects.
 Developers of such resources are becoming aware that this industry is capable of generating impressive revenues.

 To illustrate this, look at the top App Store categories by Statista.com data:

-An educational market is now a platform where they test newest tech solutions, and that generates a huge income.
-It is expected that the educational app market will grow by over $46 billion by 2024.
+An educational market is now a platform where they test the newest tech solutions, and that generates a huge income.
+It is expected that the educational app market will grow by over $11.6 billion by 2025.

 What features people expect from educational apps

 What makes an educational app for learning?
 Given the wide choice of options described earlier, it highly depends on its purpose.
-Basic features of an educational app usually include:
+The basic features of an educational app usually include: